Luayabbas1981/programmierdefinitionen/README.md

 }
 three();

-one
+one;
-two
+two;
-three
+three;
 ```

 ---

 [Go Up](#programmierdefinitionen)

 ## _Host objects and native objects_

 ### EN

 Host Objects are objects supplied by a certain environment while Native Objects or Built-in Objects are standard built-in objects provided by Javascript.
 [See more...](https://rlynjb.medium.com/js-interview-question-what-s-the-difference-between-host-objects-and-native-objects-b395f7c5fbf1)

 ### DE